spring-projects/spring-integration-samples/applications/cafe-scripted/README.md

 # Instructions for running the CafeDemo sample

 The script language is passed as a command line argument.
-This may be run directly from maven:
+This may be run directly from Gradle:

-	$ mvn clean compile

-	$ mvn exec:exec -Dlang=[language]
+	$ grdlew :cafe-scripted:runCafeDemoApp -Plang=[language]

 ## Groovy Control Bus